Forced perspective: In filmmaking

-Forced perspective had been a feature of German silent films and Citizen Kane revived the practice.
+Forced perspective had been a feature of German silent films, and Citizen Kane revived the practice.
 Movies, especially B-movies in the 1950s and 1960s, were produced on limited budgets and often featured forced perspective shots.

 Forced perspective can be made more believable when environmental conditions obscure the difference in perspective.
 For example, the final scene of the famous movie Casablanca takes place at an airport in the middle of a storm, although the entire scene was shot in a studio.
 This was accomplished by using a painted backdrop of an aircraft, which was "serviced" by dwarfs standing next to the backdrop.
 A downpour (created in the studio) draws much of the viewer's attention away from the backdrop and extras, making the simulated perspective less noticeable.

 Role of light

-Early instances of forced perspective used in low-budget motion pictures showed objects that were clearly different from their surroundings: often blurred or at a different light level.
+Early instances of forced perspective used in low-budget motion pictures showed objects that were clearly different from their surroundings, often blurred or at a different light level.
 The principal cause of this was geometric.
 Light from a point source travels in a spherical wave, decreasing in intensity (or illuminance) as the inverse square of the distance travelled.
 This means that a light source must be four times as bright to produce the same illuminance at an object twice as far away.
 Thus to create the illusion of a distant object being at the same distance as a near object and scaled accordingly, much more light is required.
-When shooting with forced perspective, it's important to have the aperture stopped down sufficiently to achieve proper DOF (depth of field), so that the foreground object and background are both sharp.
-Since miniature models would need to be subjected to far greater lighting than the main focus of the camera, the area of action, it is important to ensure that these can withstand the significant amount of heat generated by the incandescent light sources typically used in film and TV production.
+When shooting with forced perspective, it's important to have the aperture stopped down sufficiently to achieve proper depth of field (DOF), so that the foreground object and background are both sharp.
+Since miniature models would need to be subjected to far greater lighting than the main focus of the camera, the area of action, it is important to ensure that these can withstand the significant heat generated by the incandescent light sources typically used in film and TV production.